-Excerpted from “Only by Resolving One’s Notions Can One Enter the Right Track of Believing in God (1)” in Records of Christ’s Talks
+Excerpted from “Only by Resolving One’s Notions Can One Enter the Right Track of Believing in God (1)” in Records of Talks of Christ of the Last Days

 Because of a single word from God, people often think that God has come to a conclusion about them, that He has abandoned them—and as a result, they are unwilling to continue following God and moving onward.
 In fact, you do not understand what abandonment is; your abandonment of yourself is the real abandonment.
 Sometimes, the words with which God defines you are merely spoken in anger; He is by no means coming to a conclusion about you, nor is He condemning you, much less is this His final punishment, and He is not setting your final destination.
 These are nothing more than words that judge and deal with you.
 They speak of God’s fervent hopes for you, they are words to remind and to warn you, and they are words from within God’s heart.
 Yet there are some who fall down and forsake God as a result of these words of judgment.
 There are some who are weak for a time and come before God and say, “This will not do.
 I must continue forward and do as God asks.
 If people leave the Creator, their lives become not worth living.
 To live out the value of a created being, I must keep following God.”
 So how can they follow God?
 They must not follow as they did before.
 Before, they were not faithful in their duty.
 They were unwilling to accept being pruned and dealt with, and would always complain after suffering a little hardship.
 You must walk that path no more, you must walk by another means, you must do as God asks, and if God says you are wrong, you must not jump to any conclusion using your notions and imaginings, and try to take a stand against God; you must submit, and admit that you were wrong.
 Is this not a path to practice?
 Do people stray from God when they have a path to practice?
 There are times when people believe God has abandoned them—but in fact, God has not abandoned you, He just finds you detestable, and does not wish to heed you.
 He has not, however, truly forsaken you.
 There are those who make an effort to perform their duty in the house of God, but because of their essence and the various things that are manifested in them, God does actually forsake them; they were not truly chosen, but merely gave service for a time.
 There are some, meanwhile, whom God does His utmost to discipline, chasten, and judge; He employs various ways of treating them that are at odds with the notions of man.
 Some people do not understand, and think that God is picking on them and being hurtful.
 They think that there is no dignity to living before God, they do not wish to hurt God any longer, and take it upon themselves to leave God.
 They think the way they live is sensible, and so they take it upon themselves to leave God—but in fact, God had not forsaken them.
 Such people have no inkling of the will of God.
 They are somewhat oversensitive, going so far as to give up on God’s salvation.
 Do they really have conscience?
 There are times when God shuns people, and times when He places them to one side for a time so that they may reflect upon themselves, but God has not truly forsaken them; He is giving them the opportunity to repent, and is not genuinely forsaking them.
 God only truly forsakes antichrists and the wicked who commit many evil acts.
 Some people say, “I feel devoid of the work of the Holy Spirit and long have I been without the enlightenment of the Holy Spirit.
 Has God forsaken me?”
 This is a misconception.
 You say that God has forsaken you, that He will not save you, so has He set your end?
 There are occasions when you cannot feel the work of the Holy Spirit, but has God deprived you of the right to read His words?
 You are possessed of normal human thought, and the path to salvation is not blocked to you, so why do you feel sad?
 People are not in a good state, they do not seek the truth to resolve it, but instead always lay the blame on God, saying “God, You don’t want me, so I don’t want You, either.”
 This is just being unreasonable.

-Excerpted from “Only by Resolving One’s Notions Can One Enter the Right Track of Believing in God (1)” in Records of Christ’s Talks
+Excerpted from “Only by Resolving One’s Notions Can One Enter the Right Track of Believing in God (1)” in Records of Talks of Christ of the Last Days

 I do not want to see anyone feeling as though God has left them out in the cold, that God has abandoned them or turned His back on them.
 All I want to see is everyone on the road to pursuing the truth and seeking to understand God, boldly marching onward with unfaltering determination, without any misgivings or burdens.
 No matter what wrongs you have committed, no matter how far you have strayed or how seriously you have transgressed, do not let these become burdens or excess baggage that you have to carry with you in your pursuit of understanding God.
 Continue marching onward.
 At all times, God holds man’s salvation in His heart; this never changes.
 This is the most precious part of the essence of God.